Tron Theatre: Artistic legacy

+After Andy Arnold stepped down in 2023, Jemima Levick left her role as Artistic Director of A Play, A Pie, and A Pint to replace him.

 The Tron Theatre has two notable contemporary sculptures that were added to the exterior of the theatre as part of its lottery funded refurbishment in 1999.
 The sculptures are of a large golden cherub and of a skull.
 The works are by artist Kenny Hunter.

-Paranormal activity

-The Tron Theatre has an extensive repertoire of ghost stories, most of which stem from its infamous 'haunted' boiler room.
-There have been reports made by a number of ghost hunting companies that claim to have heard wailing, and to have 'sensed' a girl with a missing hand, a young boy, and a worker who was supposedly murdered in the room.
-They also claimed that their equipment's battery power decreased extremely quickly whilst inside the room.
-None of these claims has been verified by anybody outside of these companies, nor by the theatre themselves.